vistec-AI/capital_market_text_data/README.md

 # Financial Text Data Collection

 This repository contains a collection of raw financial text data.
-The dataset encompasses a wide range of financial documents, including annual reports, news articles, and social media posts
+The dataset encompasses a wide range of financial documents, including annual reports, news articles, and social media posts.

+For now please refer to our [Huggingface Repo](https://huggingface.co/datasets/airesearch/CMDF_VISTEC)

 ## Dataset Description